alexdaffern/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Conjugation Table
 - Include conjugation endings needed in finnish and the adverb in english in two colums
+- Indicate if word is verb conjucation or noun conjugation and include the nessecary case

 ### Sentence Structure